beinformed2020/wda/content/_index.md

 +++

-## WHO ARE WE?
+**WORLD DOCTORS ALLIANCE is an independent non-profit alliance of thousands of doctors, nurses, healthcare professionals and staff around the world who have united in the wake of the Covid-19 response chapter to share experiences with a view to ending all lockdowns and related damaging measures and to re-establish universal health determinance of psychological and physical wellbeing for all humanity.**

 ![Who are we?](/img/main/whoarewe.jpg#center)

-We are an independent non-profit alliance of thousands of doctors, nurses, healthcare professionals and staff around the world who have united in the wake of the Covid-19 response chapter to share experiences with a view to ending all lockdowns and related damaging measures and to re-establish universal health determinance of psychological and physical wellbeing for all humanity.

 ### AN OPEN LETTER